RLado/Oink/README.md

 ## A lightweight DDNS client for [Porkbun](https://porkbun.com)

-> NOTE: **Oink!** is in BETA.
-If you encounter any bugs please report them at https://github.com/RLado/Oink!

 **Oink!** is an unofficial DDNS client for porkbun.com built in Go. **Oink!** only depends on Go's standard library.